Pamela Jeanne. That’s the name on my birth certificate.

 instead of feeling happy for her, I was angry and envious.”

-This is what infertility looks like (see photo, right).
+This is what infertility looks like (see mid-30s Pamela Jeanne photo, below).

 Yes, when this photo was taken we were in the queue for one of the most advanced fertility treatments at one of the leading research hospitals on the planet.
 We were there because the doctors at this Silicon Valley institution told us there was virtually no way we would ever conceive using any less high-tech involvement.
 (Our earlier attempts with the junior varsity surgeries and fertility treatments had clearly proven that).

-While I was toasting a birthday, I was secretly thinking that by my next birthday I’d be holding not a glass of wine, but a baby.
+While I was toasting a birthday in this photo, I was secretly thinking that by my next birthday I’d be holding not a glass of wine, but a baby.

 What a time it was.
 Hopeful, innocent (and blonde then) I had no idea how attached I would get to the images on the ultrasound print-out that came midway through our cycle.
 The embryologist made me more hopeful still telling me our embryos looked like those of a women 10 years younger.
-They were, according to her, “gorgeous.”
+They were, she told us: “gorgeous.”

 How many dreams I would associate with them.
 How hard it was to come so close to motherhood — passing all the medically-assisted conception tests with flying colors but flunking the final exam.
 I went into serious denial in the years that followed.
 I was still young enough to conceive spontaneously, and I wasn’t above believing in miracles — being raised Catholic and all.
 I just couldn’t let go of the idea that we had come so close to actually creating our children.
 Surely it would happen…